 Alright, so let’s dive into the actual audit document that we recommend using.
 You can create a copy of this yourself.

-We’re also going to be sharing this in the actual video here, so if you want to grab your copy later, that’s totally fine.
-And we’ll be referencing what column we’re talking about in the audit document as we go.
+We’re going to dive into each column to dig deeper on how to use it, and we’ll be referencing what column we’re talking about in the audit document as we go.

 Document pages to audit

 This is going to span Columns B–D, if you’re following along in the template.
-And this is where you’re going to document the pages that you’ll be including in your website audit.

 Capture the content type